 Although these treats are knowingly delicious, they tend to keep us feeling hungry longer, as processed ingredients are needed in large quantities to give us that “full” feeling, resulting in overindulgence.

-Other items to avoid: candy, chocolate bars, potato chips, dessert cakes, cookies and ice cream
+: candy, chocolate bars, potato chips, dessert cakes, cookies and ice cream

 It’s worth mentioning that although you would benefit from eliminating these items from your daily diet, you are not required to go “cold turkey”.
 Don’t deprive yourself of the food and drinks that you enjoy simply because they contribute to cellulite production.
 However, we do advise that it would be smart to indulge wisely and in moderation.
 A cheat meal here and there is A-okay, so long as you are monitoring your intake and don’t over do it.
 Besides, we don’t want you to lead a cranky, miserable life and rob yourself of all the confectionary goodies in the world.